cattheory/blog/posts/2017-11-18-diacritic-omission.md

 someone who has seen such a text for the first time understand it easily?
 How much difficulty do the non-native speakers of the language have with texts without diacritics?
-Especially if they are reading the text out loud, they have the know all the words and the vowel harmony rules by heart.
+Especially if they are reading the text out loud, they have to know all the words and the vowel harmony rules by heart.
 Considering [Turkish can have really long words](https://en.wikipedia.org/wiki/Longest_word_in_Turkish) like *Çekoslovakyalılaştıramadıklarımızdanmışsınız*, seeing it without diacritics, in the form *Cekoslovakyalilastiramadiklarimizdanmissiniz*, requires the